 Does Medigap’s Foreign Emergency Care benefit cover cruises?

-This is one of the most important questions.
-With 10% of baby boomers and 19% of seniors (72 and older) cruising each year (Source), cruising is one of the top travel activities for Medicare beneficiaries.
-Most of us don’t think when we embark in Miami or San Francisco that we are “out of the country”, but you’ll spend a lot of your time in international waters.
-And, Medicare does not have you covered.
+This is one of the most important questions for seniors who love to travel.
+About 10% of baby boomers and 19% of seniors (72 and older) go on cruises each year, making it a top travel activity (Source).
+Most of us don’t realize that when we leave Miami or San Francisco, we’ll spend a lot of time in international waters—and Original Medicare generally won’t cover you there.
+Medicare only helps in very limited situations:

 Get a Medigap Quote Enroll in Medigap